mvysny/mvysny.github.io/_posts/2024-10-2-thread-safety.md

 is FUCKING HARD and only a handful of people can do it correctly.

 Again: **If you think you can write thread-safe program, you most probably can't.
-If you still think you can, you're a fool.**
+If you still think you can, you're a fool.
+If you're not scared, you're a fool.**

 ### Web Frameworks